xde-mcp/mastra/docs/example-text-generation.md

 **Topic: Streaming Objects**

-**Purpose Setence:** "By streaming the output, you can display partial results as they arrive, providing immediate feedback to users."
+**Purpose Sentence:** "By streaming the output, you can display partial results as they arrive, providing immediate feedback to users."

 The last sentence should describe the purpose of the code.